Bhavana29-cmd/meter-ui-testing/README.md

-# Meter UI Testing (Dummy UI)
+# Web UI Automation Testing Project

+## 📌 Project Overview

+This project demonstrates manual and automated testing of a sample web-based UI application.

-This project is created for learning and practice purposes to demonstrate manual and automation testing skills using a dummy Meter Management UI.
+The application is a dummy UI created for learning and practice purposes.
+It is not connected to any real backend, database, or production system.

+All validations are performed at UI level only.

 ---

-## 📌 About the Project

-- This is a **dummy UI** created only for testing practice
-- There is **no backend, database, or real meter integration**
-- All validations are **UI-level only**
-- Data is **not persisted** once the UI is closed and reopened
-- The project focuses on **test case design and automation**, not application functionality

----

-## 🔍 Features Covered
+## 🎯 Features Covered

-The following features are tested and automated:
+The following modules are tested:

 - Create Account
-- Login
+- Login Page
 - Logout
 - Delete Account

 ---

-## 🧪 Testing Approach
+## 🧪 Test Coverage

-### Manual Testing
-- Test cases are written in **Excel**
-- Covers both **positive and negative scenarios**
-- Clear test steps, expected results, and validations

-### Automation Testing
+✔ Positive test cases
-- Manual test cases are automated using **Robot Framework**
+✔ Negative test cases
-- Browser-based UI automation
-- Reusable keywords and test data are maintained separately
+✔ Field validation scenarios
+✔ Input validation (username, password rules)
+✔ Navigation validation
+✔ UI behavior verification

+Total Test Cases: 26

 ---

+## 🤖 Automation Details

+Automation is implemented using:

+- Robot Framework
+- SeleniumLibrary
+- Python

+Test scripts are structured using:

+- Separate test case files
+- Resource files (keywords & variables)
+- Modular framework design

+---

-## 📂 Project Structure
+## 📁 Project Structure

-meter-ui-testing/
-│
-├── TestCases/
-│ └── Dummy_UI_TestCases.xlsx
-│
-├── Automation/
+Automation/
-│ ├── create_account.robot
+create_account.robot
-│ ├── login.robot
+login.robot
-│ ├── logout.robot
+logout.robot
-│ └── delete_account.robot
+delete_account.robot

-│
-├── Resources/
+Resources/
-│ ├── keywords.robot
+keywords.robot
-│ └── variables.robot
+variables.robot

-│
+TestCases.xlsx
-├── README.md
+README.md

+---

 ## 🛠 Tools & Technologies Used

 - Robot Framework
+- SeleniumLibrary
+- Python
+- RIDE
-- Browser Library
+- GitHub
-- Manual Test Case Design
+- Excel (Test Case Documentation)
-- GitHub for version control

 ---

-## ⚠️ Important Note

-This project uses **dummy credentials and test data** only.
-It is **not intended for real-world production use** and does not interact with actual meters or backend services.
+## 🚀 Purpose of This Project

+This project was built as a personal portfolio project to:

+- Practice UI test case writing
+- Implement automation using Robot Framework
+- Demonstrate framework structuring skills
+- Showcase QA skills publicly

 ---

-## 🎯 Purpose of the Project

-- To practice **manual test case writing**
-- To learn **UI automation using Robot Framework**
-- To follow **basic test automation best practices**
-- To maintain a **testing portfolio on GitHub**
+## 📌 Note

+This is a practice project created for learning and demonstration purposes only.
+It does not represent any real-time product or organization.

 ---

 ## 👩‍💻 Author

-**Bhavana T**
-Manual & Automation Testing (Robot Framework)
+Bhavana
+QA Engineer | UI Automation Enthusiast